The Good Guy (film)

-The Good Guy is a 2009 romantic comedy film directed by Julio DePietro starring Alexis Bledel, Scott Porter, and Bryan Greenberg.
+The Good Guy is a 2009 American romantic comedy film directed by Julio DePietro starring Alexis Bledel, Scott Porter, and Bryan Greenberg.
 The story is a loose adaptation of Ford Madox Ford's 1915 novel The Good Soldier, which is referenced several times in the film's plot.

 Plot

 The film explores the complexity of modern relationships set against the backdrop of Wall Street's high stakes environment.
 Beth, played by Alexis Bledel, is a young Manhattanite and urban conservationist looking for a fulfilling life, including a good job, good friends, and importantly, a good guy to share her life with.
 She falls for Tommy Fielding, portrayed by Scott Porter, a charismatic and successful investment broker who seems to have everything going for him.
 Tommy is charming, clever, and very good at his job, impressing his ruthless boss, Cash.

 The plot thickens when Tommy decides to mentor Daniel, played by Bryan Greenberg, a former avionics engineer and computer geek, who is new to the cutthroat world of finance.
 Tommy takes Daniel under his wing, teaching him the ways of high finance and how to navigate social situations, including how to charm women.
 Daniel, who is somewhat naive and nervous, begins to adapt to this new lifestyle, transforming under Tommy's guidance.
 However, complications arise when Daniel meets Beth, not knowing she's Tommy's girlfriend.
 As Daniel becomes more integrated into Tommy's life, he inadvertently becomes part of Beth's social circle, joining her women's book club, which leads to romantic tension and shifts in their relationships.

 As the story unfolds, Beth's relationship with Tommy is put to the test with the introduction of Daniel, who brings a different, more sensitive perspective to the table.
 The film plays with the idea of perception and reality, drawing parallels to Ford Madox Ford's novel "The Good Soldier," which is referenced in the movie.
 Tommy's character is revealed to be less than the "good guy" he initially appears, engaging in behaviors that challenge Beth's trust and affection.
 Meanwhile, Daniel's genuine nature and developing bond with Beth create a love triangle that questions the authenticity of relationships in a world driven by ambition and superficiality.
 The narrative explores themes of honesty, integrity, and the search for true connection amidst the chaos of city life and corporate culture.